Introduction

 and hence we need to use the log relative risk as beta and exponentiate

-original paper, check the methodology and conclude that the confidence
+paper, check the methodology and conclude that the confidence interval

-interval (and hence the variance!) was estimated using the log relative
+(and hence the variance!) was estimated using the log-relative risk and

-risk and then exponentiated.
-Hence the uncertainty should be propagated
+then exponentiated.
+Hence the uncertainty should be propagated for the

 Mathematically the explanation of why this happens is because usually relative risks, odds ratios and hazard ratios are transformed to the log-scale to estimate the confidence intervals.
 You can see in Wikipedia, for example, the classic formulas for the relative risks CIs and for the odds ratios all involve a log-transform.